Security certificate detainee Mohamed Harkat seeks relaxation of monitoring

 Following his arrest, Harkat was locked up for more than three years.
 He was released in June 2006 under stringent conditions that have since been loosened somewhat.

 Harkat now lives at home with Sophie.
 He has access to a computer connected to the internet at their residence.
 He has to report in person to the Canada Border Services Agency every two weeks.
-And, though Harkat can travel within Canada, he must provide the border agency with five days' notice of his plans as well as a full itinerary when leaving the national capital.
+And, though Harkat can travel within Canada, he must provide the border agency with five days' notice of his plans as well as a full itinerary when leaving the national capital region.
 He also has to report to the border agency by phone once a day while travelling.

-Harkat's submission to the court argues he "presents no threat to Canada or to any person" and that he has diligently complied with requirements for more than a decade.
+Harkat's submission to the court argues he "presents no threat to Canada or to any person" and that he has diligently complied with requirements.
 "A continuation of these conditions is not justified."

 The couple says the restrictions now in place have caused great stress and hardship, even preventing them from having children.

-Harkat works part-time as a custodian.
+Harkat works part-time as a custodian at a church.
 But Sophie told the court Thursday the limitations on computer use have denied her husband opportunities to be a retail cashier or parcel courier.

 Harkat wants permission to have a laptop computer and tablet with internet connectivity for use outside the home, including for work purposes.
 He wishes to report to the border agency monthly by phone, through voice verification.
 And he wants restrictions on his travel lifted, with the exception that he remain in Canada.